nitzaPanda/nitzaPanda.github.io/docs/index.md

 </center>

 ## Introduction
-Our team was tasked with assisting wildfire responders, as wildfires have significantly increased in frequency and intensity in recent years. **TerraGuard** is a two-board autonomous rover paired with a portable display screen that creates its own Wi-Fi hotspot, enabling real-time communication with the rover.
+We were task to help wildfire responders since wildfire has increased over the years.
+Our TerraGuard is a two board rover with a portable screan that has its own wi-fi to communicate with the rover in real time.
 ### Project Summary
-The rover is equipped with:
-- BME688 (temperature, humidity, pressure, and gas sensor)
-- MQ-2 gas sensor (detects smoke and multiple combustible gases)
-- GPS module
-- DC motors for mobility

-The portable display is a **CrowPanel ESP32-S3** with status LEDs to indicate rover connection and visual alerts when sensors detect environmental changes.
+* The rover has BME688(temperature), MQ-2 gas sensor(detects versatile gases), GPS, and motors for mobility.
+The screen is CrowPanel EP-32-S3 with led to indicate status of the rover's connection and visual awareness if sensors detect changes to the environment.

 Full project details and team report: [Phoenix Force Team Report](https://egr314-2025-f-315.github.io/phoenixforce.github.io/)